Financial Institutions and the Impact of New Privacy Regulations

 - Designate a Ranking: What is the risk?
 Assign a value or scale.

 - Review Executions: If then statements checked.
 Now that you have an assigned value, your policy was implemented.
 Recheck the results, has the risk lowered?

 - Evaluate Residual Risk: The risk to privacy can be valued, policies followed, and yet there may remain what is considered a residual risk of privacy violations.

-Banks and financial institutions are required to follow existing fair banking regulations, consumer protection laws and privacy laws.
+Banks and financial institutions are required to follow existing fair banking regulations, consumer protection laws, and privacy laws.
 With new regulations in constant flux, there may be some uncertainty as to where to begin.
 While there are no current US regulations that require that banks follow open banking standards, many foreign countries are already doing so.
-The EU and UK have both initiated regulation that require banks to deploy application programming interfaces or APIs.
-APIs must be available to third party developers.
-If banks in the US want to keep up with the world-wide banking trends, keeping up with regulations on a global scale is a necessity.
+The EU and UK have both initiated regulations that require banks to deploy application programming interfaces or APIs.
+APIs must be available to third-party developers.
+If banks in the US want to keep up with the worldwide banking trends, keeping up with regulations on a global scale is a necessity.